avkarcr/cryptohub/README.md

 ### `records`
 The `records` table holds information about user accounts used in crypto projects.
 Each record includes a `class_id` to classify the account, a `nicktag` (nickname), contact details such as `email`, `telegram`, `twitter`, and `discord`, and a `description` field for any additional information.

-### `people`
+### `withdrawals`
-This table stores information about individuals associated with accounts or activities.
-It includes fields for `nickname`, `full_name`, and a `real` boolean field indicating whether the person is a real individual (as opposed to a fictional or placeholder name).
+This table records the details of funds withdrawals from wallets.
+Each withdrawal is linked to a `type_id` indicating the type of wallet used, an `exchange_id` for the exchange used in the transaction, and a `person_id` for the individual involved in the withdrawal.
+The `address` field stores the withdrawal address, and `comments` can be used for any additional information.

 ### `activity_wallets`
 The `activity_wallets` table stores information about wallets used in activities.
 Each wallet is associated with a `type_id` indicating the type of wallet (e.g., Bitcoin, Ethereum), and a `withdrawal_id` if the wallet has been used for withdrawals.
 The `address` field stores the wallet address, and `description` provides additional details.

-### `withdrawals`
-This table records the details of funds withdrawals from wallets.
-Each withdrawal is linked to a `type_id` indicating the type of wallet used, an `exchange_id` for the exchange used in the transaction, and a `person_id` for the individual involved in the withdrawal.
-The `address` field stores the withdrawal address, and `comments` can be used for any additional information.

----

-## 3. Many-to-Many Relationship Tables

 ### `activities_records_projects`
 This is a junction table that connects activities, records (accounts), and people.
 It records which account (record) and person are involved in a specific activity within a project.
 The `description` field can be used to store any additional notes about the association.